Table of Contents

 When I talk about assembly, I’m talking about the shell, as in, just the big pieces.
 You should, of course, paint smaller pieces like shutters or trim, before you attach them to the dollhouse exterior.
 They’re easier to paint when they aren’t already attached.

 I guess it’s a personal choice that comes with experience.
-For the record, I partly painted my first project before assembly (just the clapboard side of the big pieces).
-Time will tell if that’s right or if I goofed.
+For the record, I partly painted (as in primed) my first project before assembly (just the clapboard side of the big pieces):

 How to Paint a Dollhouse Exterior